-The remaining chemicals in the group can be filtered by simple exposure assessment.
-First the application can be framed by how people or the environment are exposed.
-The frequency of contact can be defined in terms like high (often and in close contact with skin or the environment) or something low (not touched or in substantial contact with the environment - e.g. internal parts).
-Once framed, the risk of exposures can be evaluated by comparing potential migration to surfaces using quantifiable techniques like blooming or volatilization.
+The remaining chemicals in the group can be filtered by simple exposure assessment3.
+First the application can be framed by how people are exposed, and if it is released from the application or not.
+The frequency of contact can be defined in terms like high (often and in close contact with people) or something low (no or low exposure to people), or if potentially it can be released to the environment from an application due to the nature of the flame retardant used, see figure below.

+Once framed, the risk of exposures can be evaluated by comparing potential release like blooming or volatilization, using quantifiable techniques.

-With hazard and exposure defined, chemical choices within a group can be placed into buckets of acceptability.
+With hazard and exposure defined, chemical choices within a group can be placed into categories of acceptability.
 The most sustainable choices are those with the lowest hazard or those with the lowest exposure.
 Polymeric and reactive flame retardants are great examples of chemistries that naturally fall into a preferred category for a wide range of applications because of low potential for bioavailability and migration.

 The advantage of this concept is aligning a grouping strategy with market realities.
 Flame Retardants are grouped by fitness of use and commercial availability.
-The application and possibility of consumer or environmental exposures can be approximated in early stage product design by measured chemical migration in the material and this can be overlayed on hazard to dictate acceptable flame retardant choice.
+The application and possibility of consumer or environmental exposures can be approximated in early-stage product design by measured chemical migration in the material and this can be overlayed on hazard to dictate acceptable flame retardant choice.

 BSEF is supportive of ECHA's intention to avoid regrettable substitution.
 However, a clear legal and scientific basis is needed in any approach to grouping of chemicals for regulatory purposes.
-Chemical regulation should always be based on sound science.
+Chemical regulation should always be based on sound science, and following REACH principles.